M-Moussa-De/Image-processing-application-with-express/README.md

 a valid image name, 100px <= width, height <= 1200px must be given

-5.Run the following script for testing
+5. Run the following script for testing
 `npm run test`

-assets/images are where the original images output/imgs folder is where the rezised images will be saved
+assets/images are where the original images

+output/imgs folder is where the rezised images will be saved